SmartPracticeschool/llSPS-INT-711-Intelligent-Customer-Help-Desk-with-Smart-Document-Understanding/README.md

 Project video link is :

-The flow of node-red will found in NodeREDZNZDL-master/defaults section as flows.json file.
+The flow of node-red will found in "flows.json" file.